 Since founding the organization, Dr. Guenther has made End Climate Silence a force in the climate movement.
 Dr. Guenther’s activism and writing has been profiled in The New Yorker, and End Climate Silence has been cited in The New York Times Magazine as helping to set climate politics “on fire.”

 After graduating summa cum laude from Columbia University, Dr. Guenther received her PhD in English Renaissance Literature at the University of California, Berkeley, where she was a Townsend Center for the Humanities fellow and a Mellon Foundation fellow.
 She has taught Shakespeare and Renaissance literature at Berkeley, the University of Rochester, and The New School.
-Her first book, Magical Imaginations: Instrumental Aesthetics in the English Renaissance, was a cultural history of the precarious and complicated genesis of English literature in ancient theories that poetic language could influence readers as if by magic.
+Her first book, Magical Imaginations: Instrumental Aesthetics in the English Renaissance, was a cultural history of the genesis of English literature in ancient rhetorical theories that poetic language could influence readers as if by magic.
 Renaissance Quarterly called it “sensible” and “brilliant.”